 We do not have carpet in our home, but we do have washable rugs.
 We use Ruggables that have a washable top and rubber back bottom that Velcro together.
 We still need to Vacuum and Sweep for daily and weekly cleanings.

 #9 Brush Your Carpet

 I know it sounds insane, but the best way to get the pet hair out of the carpet is to brush them with a rubber broom.
+It is one of my favorite pet hair remover tools.
 It doesn’t matter if you have flat or high pile rugs; a rubber broom will pull those stuck-in hairs to the surface so you can easily vacuum them up.
 If you want proof of how much your vacuum misses, use a rubber brush after you have vacuumed.
 It is jaw-dropping insane.

 #10 Fabric Softener Mist Hack

 Another pro tip from Bob Villa is to mix a solution of 1-part fabric softener with three parts water in a spray bottle.
 Mist your carpets and let them dry.
 This solution will loosen the pet hair before vacuuming.

 If the edge of your carpet looks dark or dingy, you probably have some pet hair build-up.
 Rubber gloves are the best pet hair remover for this task.
 Wet the tip of one finger and then run it along the edge of the carpet.
 Follow it up with a vacuum using a small attachment that fits into small spaces.